bramdanneels/IntroOmicsPract/Practicals/03_GenomeAssembly.md

 [Abyss](https://github.com/bcgsc/abyss) is a genome assembler that can be used for assemblies of all sizes using short reads.
 We will run it here using the default settings.
 As you might have noticed, SPAdes tried assembling the reads using different values for _k_, and then picks the best one.
-ABySS does does not have this capacity, so we will have to rune ABySS by specifying our own _k_-values.
+ABySS does does not have this capacity, so we will have to run ABySS by specifying our own _k_-values.
 We will run ABySS here using a _k_-value of 31 and 75:

 ```
 mkdir -p Abyss_k31 Abyss_k75